Tarp Camping Adventure

 A Wild Night Out in a Country House Garden

-After a rainy night in Coniston on the first wild night of our Sleepover Season, the chance to bivvy out in the grounds of Halecat House, an English country house in South Cumbria, seemed a much more civilized option.
+After a rainy night in Coniston on the first wild night of our Sleepover Season, the chance to bivvy out in the grounds of Halecat House, an English country house in South Cumbria, seemed a much more civilized option to try some tarp camping.
 But we had clearly underestimated the neighbours…

 I have myself down as the Lady of the Manor, with Stuart as Lord Something or Other.
 OK there are some anomalies with that.
 Bivvy bags don’t quite fit with the image.
 And no one ever slept rough in the garden in Downton Abbey.
 But still, we can sip prettily from nice china with our little fingers pointing upward as we look to the stars.
-It will be a Royal Garden Party but with tarps instead of turrets.
-And if the weather changes we can always go inside for an emergency jug of Pimms.
+It will be a Royal Garden Party but with Adventure Tarp instead of turrets.
+And if the weather changes and we tire of tarp camping we can always go inside for an emergency jug of Pimms.

 Of course we have staff

 The great thing about being the Lord and Lady of a country house is that you have staff to put up the tarp.
 The children make great staff.
 Once you brief them they are off like one’s racehorses…